jimijon/SwiftUI-SQL-ExpMaker/README.md

 # SwiftUI-SQL-ExpMaker
 This is a self contained view to manage the creation and state of a SQL Where clause.

+It is also a good example on using a Slider, a Segment Picker, and various bindings for flexibility and reuse.
 Slider, Picker, and Bindings

 # Installation
 There is one dependency.
 We use the great slider here: